piraces/hello/description.md

 ### Build your own <i>docker</i>

-1. Write a Dockerfile.
-A Dockerfile describes the software that is <i>baked</i> into an image such as environment to use or what commands to run.
+1. Write a Dockerfile that describes the software that is <i>baked</i> into an image such as environment to use or what commands to run.
 Eg: A Dockerfile for a Java app

 	```
 	FROM java:8
 	RUN apt-get update
 	ADD . /src
-	CMD ["java", "-jar", "/src/HelloWorld.jar"]
+	CMD ["java", "-jar", "/src/HelloDocker.jar"]
 	```
 2. Build yor docker's image (e.g.: my image) typing: